MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ### Install the Azure DevOps Services build agent on the Azure Stack hosted build server

 1. Connect to your build server that you deployed on the Azure Stack host.
-2. Download and deploy the build agent as a service using your personal access token (PAT) and run as the VM admin account.
+2. Download and deploy the build agent as a service using your personal access token (PAT) and run it as the VM admin.

     ![Download build agent](media/azure-stack-solution-hybrid-pipeline/010_downloadagent.png)